3 Pillars for an Effective Learning Program (Part 1): Learner Engagement

 - Bringing it to their level.
 Just as no two learners are alike, their learning experiences shouldn’t be, either.
 To engage learners, organizations should personalize programs based on each learner’s skills and strengths, while removing barriers to participation wherever possible.

 Creating this kind of engagement is no easy task for organizations.
 Today’s workers have minimal free time to study, are constantly bombarded with stimuli, and each have their own set of needs and priorities.
-Many learning solutions are also falling short, with outdated LMS platforms offering learners little insight into their progress and causing frustration and drop-offs.
+Many learning solutions are also falling short, with outdated learning management system platforms offering learners little insight into their progress and causing frustration and drop-offs.

 By using the three pillars of effective learning programs as a foundation, organizations can boost learner engagement and drive greater success for everyone involved.
 Forward-thinking businesses are leveraging digital tools to meet learner expectations and gain greater insight into their needs, helping them deliver a more enjoyable, effective, and efficient experience.